U.S. murders at heart of Afghan ministry raise questions

 But after the double murder it moved quickly to withdraw all staff from ministries dotted around the Afghan capital.

-The two U.S. officers had been working in what workers dubbed "the brain," the two-storey command and control centre located several meters from the main interior ministry building.
+The two U.S. officers had been working in what workers dubbed "the brain," the two-storey command and control centre located several metres from the main interior ministry building.

 With American workers on the ground floor and Afghans above, it buzzes with NATO and U.S. military advisors who coordinate operations with the Afghan National Police.